smallsco/mojave/README.md

 * Total Food on Board
 	* For the "fixed" food placement strategy, the amount of food to keep in play at all times.
 * Add food every X turns
-	* For the "growing_uniform" food placement strategy, after how many turns **exactly** to place a new food square.
+	* For the "growing_uniform" food placement strategy, after how many turns **exactly** to place one or more new food squares.
 * Add food at most X turns
-	* For the "growing_dynamic" food placement strategy, after how many turns **at most** to place a new food square.
+	* For the "growing_dynamic" food placement strategy, after how many turns **at most** to place one or more new food squares.
+* Add fixed food amount
+    * For growing food placement strategies, if selected, a fixed amount of food will be placed after the requisite amount of turns.
+* Number of Food to add
+    * For growing food placement strategies when "Add fixed food amount" is selected - this is the amount of food that will be placed on the board.
+* Add food equal to half the snakes left in play
+    * For growing food placement strategies, if selected, the amount of food that will be placed after the requisite amount of turns will be equal to half the number of living snakes on the board (rounded up).
 * Health Restored by Food
 	* How much health will be given to a snake that collects food.
 The official 2017/2018/2019 game boards use 100 for this value and the official 2016 game board uses 30.
 * Enable Gold